prathap937/jsplumb/etc/api/core.api.md

 // @public (undocumented)
 export interface OverlayHandler<OptionsClass> {
-    // Warning: (ae-incompatible-release-tags) The symbol "create" is marked as @public, but its signature references "Component" which is marked as @internal
-    //
     // (undocumented)
     create(instance: JsPlumbInstance, component: Component, options: OptionsClass): OverlayBase;
-    // Warning: (ae-incompatible-release-tags) The symbol "draw" is marked as @public, but its signature references "Component" which is marked as @internal
-    //
     // (undocumented)
     draw(overlay: OverlayBase, component: Component, currentConnectionPaintStyle: PaintStyle, absolutePosition?: PointXY): any;
     // (undocumented)